-Phase 2 Randomization: ATM Cards All told 749 couples opened 1,114 ATM-eligible accounts, with all couples opening at least one account.6 Once all the account opening paperwork was completed, subjects participated in another set of lotteries for free ATM cards.
-Here an independent drawing was conducted for each newly-opened account.7 The free ATM selection probability was 0.15 for the first 6 experimental sessions (193 accounts) and 0.25 for the remaining 27 experimental sessions (921 accounts).
+Phase 2 Randomization: ATM Cards All told 749 couples opened 1,114 ATM-eligible accounts, with all couples opening at least one account.5 Once the account opening paperwork was complete, subjects participated in another set of lotteries for free ATM cards.
+Here, an independent drawing was conducted for each newly-opened account.6 The free ATM selection probability was 0.15 for the first 6 experimental sessions (193 accounts) and 0.25 for the remaining 27 sessions (921 accounts).
 Couples sat together for both the interest rate and ATM card draws, and were therefore able to observe one another's offers.

-Since the majority of respondents did not have prior experience with bank accounts, enumerators carefully explained how the accounts and ATM cards worked, as well as the fees associated with the accounts and cards.
-When an opened account was randomly chosen to receive a free ATM card, respondents were informed that the Ksh 300 ATM card fee would be paid on their behalf, and that they could retrieve their card at the bank branch.
-Due to technical constraints on the part of the bank, only one free ATM card was issued for joint accounts.
-In this case, it was up to the couple to decide how to allocate the card between spouses.8
+Since the majority of respondents lacked prior experience with bank accounts, enumerators explained how the accounts and ATM cards worked, as well as the fees associated with them.
+When an opened account was randomly chosen to receive a free ATM card, respondents were informed that the Ksh 300 card fee would be paid on their behalf, and that they could retrieve their card at the bank branch.
+Due to technical constraints on the part of the bank, only one ATM card was issued for joint accounts.
+In this case, the couple had to decide how to allocate the card between them.7